Code-Institute-Submissions/Yassinrby-langaraden-restaurant/README.md

 ## 2. Menu page

 - A fixed navigation that links to the different pages and social media links
-- A lunch and dinner menu that are interactive
+- A lunch and dinner menu that are interactive and save preferences in localStorage
 - Buttons where you can open different event menus in external pdf file for downloading.
 - A link to the Home delivery page
 - A interactive phone button that follows while scrolling down the page